 The ABCs of Rotary by Clifford L. Dochterman, published by Rotary International.

-Help the Friends of the Delaware Canal clean up and maintain the canal towpath in the Yardley-Morrisville area.
-This is planned to be a cooperative effort with local Boy Scouts.
-See Rob Scafidi.
+Help the Friends of the Delaware Canal clean up and maintain the canal towpath from Yardley to Morrisville.
+See Hal Long.

-See Melanie Douty-Snipes for information about this new project to beautify the grounds around the Grandview School in Morrisville and make it a productive and educational experience for the children and adult volunteers.
+See Melanie Douty-Snipes for information about maintaining this project which is dedicated to beautifying the grounds around the Grandview School in Morrisville and making it a productive and educational experience for the children and adult volunteers.

 A dedicated group of Rotarians volunteers every second Thursday of each month to work at the kitchen.
-"The more the merrier", so see Tom Mack for information.
+"The more the merrier", so see Tom Mack.

 Salvation Army Bell Ringing

-The Gourmet Breakfasts (spring and fall) is an important fundraiser.
+The Country Breakfasts are an important fundraiser to help support the various service projects of the club.
 All Rotarians are needed to help with the publicity, preparation and serving.
 The Morrisville United Methodist Church Fellowship Hall has been the recent location of choice.
-See Ted Fletcher.
+See Dave Sample.

 There also are many internal "Club Service" opportunities and needs within the club.
 Many of these are one person activities that can be done at any time.
-Contact the President, Juan Proano, Barbara Nuzzolo or Hal if even remotely interested!!!
+Contact the President or any Rotarian if even remotely interested!!!
 And there are opportunities at the District level for anyone who wishes to take the next step in Rotary.